fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.8: Mongo command-line interface

-> Use _script_ to record what you do, save the generated file (with name exercise12_8.txt) into the repository as your answer .
+> Use _script_ to record what you do, save the file as script-answers/exercise12_8.txt

 While the MongoDB from the previous exercise is running, access the database with mongo command-line interface (CLI).
 You can do that using docker exec.
 Then add a new todo using the CLI.

 The command to open CLI when inside the container is _mongo_

 The mongo CLI will require the username and password flags to authenticate correctly.
-Flags _-u root -p example_ should work, the values are from the docker-compose.yml.
+Flags _-u root -p example_ should work, the values are from the docker-compose.dev.yml.

 * Step 1: Run MongoDB
 * Step 2: Use docker exec to get inside the container